-Emmy winning Comedian Louis CK had a great bit on Conan recently where he talked about kids glued to their smart phones and how we use technology/entertainment to run away from the darker things we struggle to face (like grief.)
+Emmy winning Comedian Louis CK had a great bit on Conan where he talked about kids glued to their smart phones and how we use technology/entertainment to run away from the darker things we struggle to face (like grief.)

 Louis CK shared a personal experience about taking a break from technology and taking the risk to enter his personal “existential void.”

 To be fair, this is an inevitable part of trying to manage personal and professional responsibilities in a 24/7 society.
-But this continual connection to ever present technology does have the capacity to change our sense of reality and our relationship to others, and a connection to our deeper selves.
+But this continual connection to ever present technology does have the capacity to change our sense of reality and our relationship to others, as well as a connection to our deeper selves.

 One very important caveat that Louis CK did not mention:

-Once you recognize the truth that something like abortion has left a deep wound on your heart and soul, reach out for the help you need.
-This is especially true for you men out there who may struggle to reach out for help.
+Once you recognize that a painful experience like abortion has left a deep wound on your heart and soul, reach out for the help you need.
+This is especially true for men with abortion loss who may struggle to reach out for support.

 Best of all, when we safely open up deep parts of our hearts and souls that have been long ignored, numb and lifeless…this freshly tilled soil provides an excellent place for God to sow new seeds of faith, hope and love.

-We can come to know in a deeper and intimate way the God who created us and embrace him as our Heavenly Father.
+We can come to know in a deeper and intimate way the God who created us – and embrace him as our Heavenly Father.